Sophuwu300/manweb/README.md

-# Go Man Page Web Server
+# Man Web

-This Go application serves man pages over HTTP.
-It allows users to view, search, and browse man pages directly from a web browser.
-The server dynamically integrates the hostname into the pages and provides static file support (CSS and favicon).
+A Service to show man pages on the web.
+It allows for easy viewing and advanced searching of man pages in a web browser.
+It uses the current system's manpages, so you will always have the correct documentation to all the commands and libraries installed on your system.

+Written in GoLang, so the only dependencies are `man` and `mandoc` packages.
+To use tldr, `git` will be required to download the tldr pages.

 ## Features